|

 Then have someone bring the same dogs back to you when you are not blindfolded.
 They should not be in the same order as you previously examined them.

 Now go over them again and critique them as you gait and assess each dog.
+Now compare your blindfolded notes or videos.

-I suspect that your blindfolded video will be honest and true insofar as what you can feel bone by bone.
-But when you add in the ability to SEE the dog you are suddenly emotionally and sight-involved.
 You can see the dog’s eyes and the love and sparkle in temperament.
 You can see perhaps flowing hair you want to put your hands in.
 Perhaps the dog is so lovely you want to kiss that wet nose.

 Now WATCH the dog move and maybe you will be disappointed in that what you felt in the bone structure doesn’t give you the movement you expected.
 Or maybe the exact opposite.
 Maybe the dog can move far better than the pieces and parts should allow it to move.
 Maybe that dog has ATTITUDE to burn and says HEY LOOK at ME!!!!

 What I am getting at is that as breeders or as judges, we cannot allow emotional involvement in a particular dog to color our judgment.
-Nor can it shade our judgment regarding the impact this particular dog might have on the breed in the future or in our breeding program today.
+Nor can it shade our judgment regarding the impact this dog might have on the breed in the future or in our breeding program today.

 Who of us births a pup and says at 1 minute of age, “This dog will be the Key in pedigrees way into the future” or “This dog will become the bottle neck of health issues 30 years from now”???